Thompson Sampling in Function Spaces via Neural Operators: Experiments

 \autoref{fig:regret-swe-inverse} shows our results for the inverse problem on the shallow water PDE benchmark.
-This setting involves higher dimensional (6144-dimensional) discretized inputs, leading to an extremely challenging problem for existing approaches.
-NOTS, however, is able to learn the underlying physics of the problem to aid its predictions, leading to a more efficient exploration of the search space.
+This setting involves higher dimensional discretized inputs (6144-dimensional when flattened), leading to an extremely challenging problem for GP approaches.
+In particular, the evaluation of the functional inputs kernel is too computationally intensive for BFO, leading it to crash before 250 iterations are completed.
+We believe that STO-NTS's low performance is due to architectural limitations, as it uses a simple fully connected network, which leads to a need for higher amounts of data (i.e., more iterations).
+NOTS, however, is able to learn the underlying physics of the problem to aid its predictions, leading to a more efficient exploration and higher performance.